izakdvlpr/chaty/README.md

 # chaty

-One in real time to chat with friends made in ReactJS, NodeJS and React Native.
+A simple chat created to chat with friends.